dariemcarlosdev/SecureCleanApiWaf/docs/CleanArchitecture/ARCHITECTURE_PATTERNS_EXPLAINED.md

 **Benefits:**
 - ?
 Application doesn't know about HttpClient, EF Core, or Redis
 - ?
 Easy to swap implementations (HTTP ? gRPC, SQL ?
 MongoDB)
-- ?
-Easy to test (mock the interface)
+- âœ… Easy to test (mock the interface)
-- ?
-Business logic protected from infrastructure changes
+- âŒ Business logic protected from infrastructure changes

 ---